 Cocaine is a potent stimulant drug.
 It creates a variety of effects on the body.
 For example, it stimulates the central nervous system, causing a euphoric high.
 It also causes blood pressure and heart rate to increase, and it disrupts the heart’s electrical signals.

 These effects to the heart and cardiovascular system increase a person’s risk for heart-related health issues, including a heart attack.
-Indeed, Australian researchers first used the phrase “the perfect heart-attack drug” in research they presented to the American Heart Association’s Scientific Sessions in 2012.
+Indeed, Australian researchers first used the phrase “the perfect heart-attack drug” in

 The risks to your heart and cardiovascular system don’t only come after years of cocaine use; the effects of cocaine are so immediate on your body that you could experience a heart attack with your first dose.

 Let’s take a closer look at how cocaine affects the body and why it’s so dangerous to your heart health.

 Cocaine is a fast-acting drug, and it causes several types of adverse effects on the body.
 Here are some of the effects the drug can have on your heart and blood vessels.

 Soon after cocaine is ingested, your heart will begin to beat faster.
 At the same time, cocaine narrows your body’s capillaries and blood vessels.

 This puts a higher degree of stress, or pressure, on your vascular system, and your heart is forced to pump harder to move blood through your body.
 Your blood pressure will increase as a result.

 Hardening of arteries